mendix/docs/content/web-modeler/app-settings.md

 ---
 title: "App Settings"
-description: "Describes the App Settings in the Mendix Web Modeler."
+description: "Describes the App Settings in Mendix Studio."
 menu_order: 90
-tags: ["web modeler", "settings", "widgets"]
+tags: ["studio", "settings", "widgets"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---